dutchaug/beginners-workshop/section4/README.md

 * It is highly adviced to use the [ViewHolder pattern](http://developer.android.com/training/improving-layouts/smooth-scrolling.html#ViewHolder) for better performance.
 * At some point in time you might want to add [sections to your list view](http://cyrilmottier.com/2011/07/05/listview-tips-tricks-2-section-your-listview/) or
 * show [multiple views types in your list](http://antew.com/?p=162).
-* If you work with databases you will probably start extending the [**CursorAdapter**](http://developer.android.com/reference/android/widget/CursorAdapter.html) and you should definitely investiga the [**Loaders** pattern](http://developer.android.com/guide/components/loaders.html) for _asynchronously_ loading the data and automatically updating the list when items in the database change.
+* If you work with databases you will probably start extending the [**CursorAdapter**](http://developer.android.com/reference/android/widget/CursorAdapter.html) and you should definitely investigate the [**Loaders** pattern](http://developer.android.com/guide/components/loaders.html) for _asynchronously_ loading the data and automatically updating the list when items in the database change.

 On to [lesson 5](../section5/README.md) where you will learn about **Fragments**, the **ViewPager** UI pattern and playing sounds with the **MediaPlayer**.